-The DFP Collaborative Research and Training Experience Program (CREATE) is a unique, cross-disciplinary graduate training opportunity developed at UBC that fosters cross-disciplinary coaching in human-centered design of interactive technologies.
-Masters and PhD students from participating units across campus bring their disciplinary knowledge and work together in a variety of program elements including hands-on project experience with external partners, to develop research and professional skills and holistic design understanding.
+The DFP Collaborative Research and Training Experience Program (CREATE) is a unique graduate training opportunity developed at UBC that fosters cross-disciplinary coaching in human-centered design of interactive technologies.
+Masters and PhD students from participating units across campus bring their disciplinary knowledge and work together in a variety of program elements, including hands-on project experience with external partners, to develop research and professional skills and holistic design understanding.

 DFP graduate students will learn to transcend disciplinary boundaries to work in teams that advance new products and services through user research and product development.
 They will fill high-demand and leadership positions where technology design and people's need converge, in areas such as health, architecture, urban planning, robotics, learning, policy, and many more.

 The DFP CREATE Experience

-DFP students apply to and receive their degree in the graduate program of their UBC home unit (department or school), completing its requirements; the DFP CREATE is an enrichment to that training, and can be completed anytime during the student's home program.
+DFP students apply to and receive their degree in the graduate program of their UBC home unit (department or school), completing its requirements.
+The DFP CREATE is an enrichment to that training, and can be completed anytime during the student's home program.
 The DFP CREATE’s program requirements include two core courses, a suite of professional skills modules, and a selection of DFP-recognized elective courses.
 The core courses are: